-There are two antitrust statutes which are of principal concern to individuals and firms who take part in nonprofit organizational activities: the Sherman Act and the Federal Trade Commission Act.
+There are two antitrust statutes that are of principal concern to individuals and firms who take part in nonprofit organizational activities: the Sherman Act and the Federal Trade Commission Act.
 These laws prohibit contracts, combinations, and conspiracies in restraint of trade.
 The Supreme Court has said that not every contract or combination in restraint of trade constitutes a violation; only those which unreasonably restrain trade are unlawful.
 Thus the courts will look at all of the facts and circumstances surrounding the conduct in question in order to determine whether it unreasonably restrains trade and therefore violates the laws.

 Certain kinds of conduct are exclusively presumed to be unreasonable and therefore unlawful.
-Such conduct, which is considered to be unlawful per se, consists of certain practices which clearly restrain competition and have no other redeeming benefits.
+Such conduct, which is considered to be unlawful per se, consists of certain practices that clearly restrain competition and have no other redeeming benefits.
 Examples of such practices include:

-- agreements to establish price (price fixing);
+- agreements to establish price (price-fixing);

 - agreements to refuse to deal with third parties (boycotts);